 Toulouse also became home to Airbus’ initial assembly line for the A320 Family, which subsequently was supplemented by capacity at Hamburg, Germany to meet high output demand for Airbus’ best-selling aircraft.
 Another final assembly line opened in 2008 at Tianjin, China – the first such facility for Airbus to be located outside of Europe, providing a production site within one of the world’s key future air travel markets.

 Market proximity was an important element as well in Airbus’ decision to create an A320 Family final assembly line in the United States.
-It is officially called the Airbus U.S. Manufacturing Facility and is located in Mobile, Alabama, with first deliveries planned during 2016.
+It is officially called the Airbus U.S. Manufacturing Facility and is located in Mobile, Alabama.
+The U.S. site delivered its first A320 Family aircraft in 2016.
 A320 Family production across the final assembly lines is assigned as follows: Toulouse builds A320s; Hamburg has responsibility for the A318, A319, A320 and A321; Tianjin assembles A319s and A320s; and the new U.S. facility produces A319s, A320s and A321s.

 All of the final assembly lines are organised in a similar manner by stations, each performing a specific task in the aircraft’s assembly and systems testing.
 A320 fuselages arrive at the line in two segments, which are joined to begin the aircraft build-up sequence.
 The completed, joined fuselage is lifted into a position where the two wings are mated and engine pylons and landing gear fitted.